 Cockfight in Aracataca (1960), photo by Leo Matiz

-devastating fire on February 28, 1859.
+It seems Manuel de la O. Vásquez stayed in Villanueva, and served as the mayor when the town suffered a devastating fire on February 28, 1859.
 The book "Efemérides y anales del Estado de Bolívar" preserves Manuel's report detailing the 417 pesos raised by cartageneros for Villanueva's recovery.

 Manuel de la O. Vásquez and a number of his sons had multiple families, like many other men in 19th-century Caribbean Colombia.
-The digitized parish registers of Villanueva and civil marriage records of Cartagena are incomplete, but surviving records show Manuel had at least 13 children by at least 6 different women, including my great-great-great-grandmother, María Natividad Gelis
+The digitized parish registers of Villanueva and civil marriage records of Cartagena are incomplete, but surviving records show Manuel had at least 13 children by at least 6 different women, including my great-great-great-grandmother, María Natividad Gelis.

 The last name Gelis or Geliz is pretty rare in Colombia but very common in France.
 The surname makes an intriguing appearance in Cartagena history, when Marcelina Gelis, a 50-year-old negra libre (free Black woman), testified before church officials building a case for the beatification of St. Pedro Claver (1580-1654), a Cartagena priest who famously ministered to enslaved African people.
 Marcelina testified that she met an enslaved African man who was brought back from the dead by Claver.
 The revived African man lived long enough to be baptized by Claver and drink a couple raw eggs from Marcelina, before dying again.
 Other witnesses of these events included Marcelina's slaves, 22-year-old Manuel Gelis and 30-year-old Isabel Gelis.

-The Geliz surname appears again in the 1777 colonial census of Mahates and the surrounding area, where 38-year-old Manuel Geliz lived in the ancestral town of Timiriguaco with his 44-year-old wife María Atencia and their children, 13-year-old Ignacio, 12-year-old José, 8-year-old Carlos, 24-year-old María, 16-year-old María (I assume the three Marías had different middle names!)and 8-year-old Juana.
+The Geliz surname appears again in the 1777 colonial census of Mahates and the surrounding area, where 38-year-old Manuel Geliz lived in the ancestral town of Timiriguaco with his 44-year-old wife María Atencia and their children, 13-year-old Ignacio, 12-year-old José, 8-year-old Carlos, 24-year-old María, 16-year-old María (I assume the three Marías had different middle names!), and 8-year-old Juana.
 Perhaps this family is directly related to María Natividad Gelis.

 Manuel de la O. Vásquez and María Natividad Gelis had at least four children, and their earliest known grandchild was born in 1855.
 María Natividad Gelis appears as a godmother in baptismal records through 1860.